geekboyuk/flock-test-backend/README.md

    Wanted to call the host API multiple times, but there is no point in continually hammering it, so using library p-retry: It does exponential backoff and supports custom retry strategies for failed operations.

+   I choose tape as my testing library.
+It's a very simple testing library with a large amount of tool support.
+Although it is simple it can be added to with other small libraries, eg sinon, as required.

 3. What technical compromises did you have to make in order to achieve your solution?
 What is the severity of this tech debt, and what would a path to resolving it look like?

    Picking to create a custom caching mechanism meant more tests had to be created, instead of using a known and robust solution.
 It should be easily replacable if required in the future.